N95 (song)

 "N95" is a song by American rapper Kendrick Lamar.
 It was released as the lead single from his fifth studio album, Mr. Morale & the Big Steppers, on May 20, 2022, through PGLang, Top Dawg Entertainment, Aftermath Entertainment, and Interscope Records.
 The song was produced by Boi-1da, Sounwave, and Jahaan Sweet, with additional production by Lamar's cousin, fellow American rapper and record producer Baby Keem.

 Composition and lyrics

-"N95" has been described as "a seething cultural critique where Lamar spits bile in multiple directions over a bleakly catchy, bass-driven instrumental".
+"N95", its name deriving from the defining mask of COVID-19 pandemic has been described as "a seething cultural critique where Lamar spits bile in multiple directions over a bleakly catchy, bass-driven instrumental".
 Lyrically, Lamar raps about masks that go with expensive clothing rather than the N95 respirator mask that was used during the outbreak of COVID-19, as he raps: "Take all that designer bullshit off and what do you have?
 Bitch, ugh.
 You ugly as fuck."
 During the bridge, Lamar uses a verse that was originally intended for the song "Vent" from his cousin Baby Keem's album The Melodic Blue (2021), yet did not make the cut.